paparazzi/esp8266_udp_firmware/README.md

 To make the modification one nees some 0402 SMD components:

-- 5x 4k7 Resistor  (Farnell )
+- 5x 4k7 Resistor
-- 1x 1k  Resistor  (Farnell )
+- 1x 1k  Resistor

 Optionally:
+To give a hint about the status of the ESP and the data a LED comes in handy
-- 1x     Blue LED  (Farnell ) (optional)
+- 1x     Blue LED  (Farnell ?)

+Voltage regulator can be added if one wants to power the ESP in a more risk free way
-- 1x     Voltage regulator
+- 1x     Voltage regulator (Farnell ?)

-Voltage regulator can be added if one want to power it risk free TPS70933DBVT Fixed LDO Voltage Regulator, 2.7V to 30V, 960mV Dropout, 3.3Vout, 150mAout, SOT-23-5 (Farnell 2382995)
+TPS70933DBVT Fixed LDO Voltage Regulator, 2.7V to 30V, 960mV Dropout, 3.3Vout, 150mAout, SOT-23-5

 # Building